 preliminary 2-week study.
 Two EDA samples (Nos.
 1 and 2) from different

 production sources were tested.
-Applications were made thrice weekly
+Applications were made three times

 deionized water only.
 This group and the EDA-treated groups were